-Choose An Immigration Attorney With Decades of Experience
+Helping Clients in San Diego: An Immigration Attorney With Decades of Experience

 The Rodriguez Law Firm has helped many clients petition their spouse, parents, children, and siblings get their green card or naturalize to become U.S. citizens.
-Whether through adjustment of status or by consulate process our legal team is experienced and ready to help you get your green card or become a citizen of the United States.
+Whether through adjustment of status or by consulate process, our legal team is experienced and ready to help you get your green card or become a citizen of the United States.

 Our mission at Rodriguez Law Firm is simple: As champions of hope and family unity, we offer our clients the guidance, knowledge, and professional experience that increases their chances of getting an approved application for a green card or work permit to naturalize and become a U.S. citizen.